|

 the street could see that what he was doing was useless and out of the

 help him.
-Going to the station for a stretcher showed the force there
+Going to the station for a stretcher showed the force were

-was in great numbers.
-The fire escape was being got out - no fault of
+there in great numbers.
+The fire escape, was being got out - no fault of

 got the cart, hose, and hydrants and where about to play on the burning